Linux

 They sit on two sides of the same idea: being ahead of new developments before the rest.

-Fedora is maintained by the Fedora Project, sponsored by Red Hat.
-Red Hat makes RHEL — Red Hat Enterprise Linux — the system running at banks, hospitals, large companies and government infrastructure.
-RHEL is built for organisations that need their system to work for ten years without major changes.
+Fedora is maintained by the Fedora Project, with support from Red Hat.
+Red Hat makes RHEL — Red Hat Enterprise Linux — the system that runs at banks, hospitals, large companies and government infrastructure.
+RHEL is built for organisations that want their system to stay stable for years.

-That has a concrete advantage for you as a user: you work with software that is seriously tested, but you are a year or two ahead of what large companies will roll out in the future.
+That gives you a concrete benefit as a user: you work with software that is seriously tested, but you are still a year or two ahead of what large organisations will roll out later.

 Arch Linux: you build it yourself

 Arch Linux has a different philosophy.
-There is no graphical installer.
-You start with a minimal live environment, a command line, and a document: the Arch Installation Guide.
+The classic route is still a minimal live environment, a command line, and a document: the Arch Installation Guide.
+There is now also an official menu-driven installer (archinstall), but the manual install remains the most educational route.

 You partition the disk manually.
 You configure the network stack.
 You choose your own bootloader, desktop environment, and every tool you want.
 There is no default selection.